Anna Park (Robert Burns)

 Helen Anne Park, known as Anna Park (used throughout for consistency) or Ann Park, was born in 1769 at Moffat, Scotland.
 She was thought to have been the daughter of Joseph Park, an Edinburgh coachmaker, and Jean Dick.
 However, recent research has shown that she was actually the daughter of Walter Park and Elizabeth Blacklock.
-Margaret Ewing nee Park, a onetime landlady of 'The Globe', was her sister and she worked there as a barmaid.
+Margaret Ewing née Park, a onetime landlady of 'The Globe', was her sister and she worked there as a barmaid.
 Anna bore the poet Robert Burns an illegitimate child named Elizabeth 'Betty' Burns as a result of an adulterous affair.

 Life and character

-Anna was a niece of Mrs Jean Hyslop (born Jean or Jane Maxwell), who had been the landlady at the Globe Tavern in Dumfries before Anna's sister Margaret Ewing nee Park took over.
+Anna was a niece of Mrs Jean Hyslop (born Jean or Jane Maxwell), who had been the landlady at the Globe Tavern in Dumfries before Anna's sister Margaret Ewing née Park took over.
 Anna had five sisters in all, namely Margaret, Janet, Betty, Elizabeth and Janet.
 Anna's father was a servant and later a chaise driver.

 Anna first met Burns when she was only 21 and, following an adulterous affair with the poet, gave birth on 31 March 1791 to Robert Burns's daughter Elizabeth 'Betty' Burns just a few days before his wife Jean Armour gave birth to his legitimate son William Nicol Burns.
 Anna Park is said to have given Elizabeth to Burns in 1793 when she was seeking a position as a domestic servant.
 The birth is thought to have taken place in Leith where she was sent so that the birth would not lead to Burns being the subject of scandal at this stage.

 One other tradition is that Anna actually died whilst giving birth to Elizabeth or soon after, and Maria Riddell wrote that Jean Armour was a generous person for having taken in an illegitimate child "... who had lost her mother."
 She certainly vanishes from history in the early 1790s.

 Brown records that two of Anna's grandsons were at the 1859 Glasgow Anniversary Celebrations, sons therefore of her daughter Betty and John Thomson.